namanmodani/STATS-10/README.md

 # STATS 10: Introduction to Statistical Reasoning

-This repository contains my work and course material for STATS 10, taken under Professor Bingling Wang in Winter 2021.
+This repository contains my work and course material for STATS 10, taken under Professor Bingling Wang in Winter 2022.

-Software used: R (RStudio)
+Software used: R (RStudio).

 ## Course Material